Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-The most popular metrics to evaluate the methods are the recall, $F1$-score, precision and time, as shown in Figure~\ref{fig:met}.
-We see that training/prediction time was a popular method in earlier studies, but relatively fewer papers use time in more recent work, which might be a consequence of the increase in computing power.
+Table~\ref{tab:literature-1} shows that research mostly relies on the recall, $F1$-score, precision and time.
+Figure~\ref{fig:distmetyear} illustrates that training/prediction time was a popular method in earlier studies, but relatively few papers use time in more recent work, which might be a consequence of increased computing power.
 Additionally, the popularity of the precision, recall and $F1$-score is a recent and increasing trend in the literature.

-We remark two surprising results in our analysis.
+We remark two surprising results.
 First, only one paper used the area under the precision-recall curve~(AUC-PR).
-Due to the high label imbalanced, this metric is shown to be more appropriate than the area under the ROC curve~(AUC-ROC) for evaluating performance~\cite{davis2006relationship, ozenne2015precision}.
+Due to the high label imbalanced, this metric is shown to be more appropriate than the area under the ROC curve~(AUC-ROC)~\citep{davis2006relationship, ozenne2015precision}.
 Therefore, we would expect it to be more widely used.
-Second, some papers solely reported accuracy~\cite{DIDIMO2019406, xiao2018visual, gong2022analyzing,xiong2020identification}.
-Given the class imbalance and the dependence on a threshold, accuracy however fails in providing an appropriate assessment of performance.
+Second, some papers solely reported accuracy~\citep{DIDIMO2019406, xiao2018visual, gong2022analyzing,xiong2020identification}.
+Given the high class imbalance, accuracy fails in providing an appropriate performance assessment.